waqaribnm/waqaribnm/README.md

 👋  Hi, I’m Waqar Ahmad Khan @waqaribnm
 👀  I’m interested in Artifical Inteligence, Security and recently explored Social Networks Analysis and find it very interesting
 🌱  I’m currently working with Python and JavaScript
-💞️  I’m looking to collaborate on Machine Learnig and Social Network Analysis Projects
+💞️  I’m looking to collaborate on Machine Learning and Social Network Analysis Projects
 📫  Reach me at twitter.com/waqaribnm

 <!---